 Where to Eat in Charleston – Halls Chophouse Restaurant

-We made reservations at Halls Chophouse in the Upper Kings district and the service, cuisine and ambience did not disappoint.
-We chose to sit at the bar for a more casual dining experience which also gave us an opportunity to chat with the bartender and learn more about the city from a local.
+We made reservations at Halls Chophouse in the Upper Kings district, and the service, cuisine, and ambiance did not disappoint.
+We chose to sit at the bar for a more casual dining experience, which also gave us an opportunity to chat with the bartender and learn more about the city from a local.

 History of Charleston, SC

-We did not have nearly enough time to fully explore Charleston with kids but we managed to pack in a lot in 48 hours.
-The heat and humidity in early July were tough to manage during the peak hours of the day but we enjoyed Charleston’s southern charm and would definitely return again in the future.
+We did not have nearly enough time to explore Charleston fully with the kids, but we managed to pack in a lot in 48 hours.
+The heat and humidity in early July were tough to manage during the peak hours of the day, but we enjoyed Charleston’s southern charm and would definitely return again in the future.

 This post can also be viewed on Google web stories as Five Fun Things to do in Charleston.